nartodono/vulnarena/README.md

 **Vulnarena** is a prototype interactive website designed as an educational cybersecurity platform, originally developed as a final project (skripsi).

 Vulnarena is a uniquely complex open-source platform that brings together interactive cybersecurity learning, dynamic lab automation (with Kubernetes orchestration), and real-time PvP quiz—all in a single, modular system.
+It is developed fully with native PHP (no frameworks), alongside HTML, CSS (Tailwind), and JavaScript.
 Such an integrated feature set is rarely found in academic or open-source projects, making Vulnarena a distinctive and valuable resource for both learners and developers.

 Vulnarena is the only open-source platform (so far) that combines: